ABOUT

 I include sources and research videos for everyone to review.
 It helps readers understand different perspectives and supports my lived experience.
 Research into neurodiversity is ongoing, and the world will learn more as new findings and perspectives emerge, so we will understand more over time.

 However, this blog is not a medical, clinical, or diagnostic resource, so you should not take anything on it as medical or therapeutic advice.
 The blog aims to be a personal account that can help others feel less alone and reflect on their own experiences in new ways.
-Autism traits can look like other conditions, so it is important to get support, but my blog might help someone feel seen, understood, or validated.
+Neurodivergent traits can look like other conditions, so it is important to get support, but my blog might help someone feel seen, understood, or validated.

 Thank you all for your support 😊.